 Win by Superiority [SUP]: If neither contestants have scored two points after the golden round, the winner will be decided by superiority.
 This is based on either the competitor who receives a point by a punch in the golden round, the contestant who has a higher number of hits registered by the PSS during the golden round or, the athlete who wins more rounds in first three rounds.

-If the athletes are tied on points, the one who receives fewer penalties during all four rounds wins the match.
-If competitors are tied on penalties, the referee and judges shall determine superiority based on the content of the golden round.
+If athletes are tied on points, the one who receives fewer penalties during all four rounds wins the match.
+If competitors are tied on penalties, the referee and judges determine superiority based on the golden round.

 Point Gap [PTG]: A win by point gap is when there is a 20-points difference between two athletes at the end of the second round, and/or at any time during the final round.